-DIRECTOR GENERAL JOSEPHINE R. SANTIAGO LL.M.
+JOSEPHINE R. SANTIAGO, LL.M.

-On her assumption as the fourth Director General of the Intellectual Property Office of the Philippines in October 2015, lawyer Josephine Rima-Santiago brings with her an expansive and extensive experience in the field of the intellectual property system that traverses two decades in government and in the private realm.
+Director General Josephine R. Santiago’s expansive and extensive experience in the field of the intellectual property system traverses two decades in government and in the private realm.
 In government, she was former Deputy Director General, Intellectual Property Office (1999-2002); Director, Technology Application and Promotion Institute of the Dept. of Science and Technology (2006-2008); and an Alternative Dispute Resolution (ADR) practitioner, Intellectual Property Office of the Philippines (2011-2015).
-In the private sector, she was an intellectual property rights consultant and legal practitioner, educator, and researcher.
+In the private sector, she was an intellectual property rights consultant and legal practitioner, professor of law, educator, and researcher.